jacobobryant/platypub/README.md

 5. Edit `config.edn` and add the fully-qualified symbol for your theme's plugin var to `:com.platypub/themes`
 6. Go to Sites -> click on your website, then change the theme setting to your new theme.

+While developing your theme, you'll need to do `cd themes/mytheme; bb css` to make the css file update.

 ## Deployment

 You don't need to deploy Platypub to use it.
 You can run it locally, since any sites you create